All amounts in SEKm unless otherwise stated

 Electrolux sponsors defined benefit pension plans for some of its employees in certain countries.
 The pension calculations are based on actuarial assumptions about, e.g., mortality rates, future salary and pension increases.
 The calculation of the pension obligation also depends on the discount rate.
 Changes in assumptions directly affect the defined benefit obligation, service cost, interest income and expense.
-The discount rate used to estimate liabilities at the end of 2014 and the calculation of expenses during 2015 was 3.08% in average.
+The discount rate used for the calculation of expenses during 2016 was 3.13% in average, which was the same rate used to estimate liabilities at the end of 2015.
 Sensitivities for the main assumptions are presented in Note 22 on page 121.

 Electrolux is involved in disputes in the ordinary course of business.
 The disputes concern, among other things, product liability, alleged defects in delivery of goods and services, patent rights and other rights and other issues on rights and obligations in connection with Electrolux operations.
 Such disputes may prove costly and time consuming and may disrupt normal operations.
 In addition, the outcome of complicated disputes is difficult to foresee.
 It cannot be ruled out that a disadvantageous outcome of a dispute may prove to have a material adverse effect on the Group’s earnings and financial position.